 - Certain dispassion towards life

-- Composure, control over your pursuits, freedom from sense of ownership, capacity to put up with small difficulties, trust in Vedanta and in teacher, mental stamina
+- Composure, control over your pursuits, freedom from hard-headedness, capacity to put up with small difficulties, openness towards Vedanta and respect for teacher, mental stamina, ability to think deeply for long period of time

 - Desire to know the absolute truth or desire for liberation